Augusta-Lina/BraTS/README.md

 # BraTS Tumour Segmentation

 This repository contains code for building and evaluating machine learning models that segment tumour regions in brain MRI scans.
-The project focuses on developing and comparing different loss functions, and exploring the potential of unsupervised pretraining using unlabelled data.
+The project focuses on developing and comparing different loss functions and exploring the potential of unsupervised pretraining using unlabelled data.

 The research evaluates Convolutional Neural Networks (CNNs) and U-Net architectures for tumour segmentation in MRIs of glioma patients.
 The modelling process is structured into three main phases: